Review & Pull Requests

 Overview

-After a session's task branches are merged, workbench can run a final review flow that produces a requirements digest, reviews the whole session diff, and — if the review passes — writes a pull request description and opens the PR.
+After a session's task branches are merged, workbench can run a final review flow that produces a requirements digest, iteratively reviews and fixes the session branch, and — once the review passes — writes a pull request description and opens the PR.

-This turns the end of a run into a structured handoff: a summary of what was asked for, an independent review of what shipped, and a PR body that lines up with both.
+This turns the end of a run into a structured handoff: a summary of what was asked for, an independent review that loops until the code meets requirements, and a PR body that lines up with both.

-The flow runs three agents in sequence.
+The flow runs a summarizer once, then a reviewer/fixer loop, then a PR writer on success.
 Each agent has a dedicated role so you can swap models or adapters in your profile.

 - RequirementsSummarizer (role